thosgood/this-weeks-finds/markdown/251-300/week281.md

 34\) A. J. Lee, Islamic star patterns, Muqarnas IV: An Annual on Islamic Art and Architecture, ed.
 O. Grabar, Leiden, 1987, pp. 182.197.

-35\) P. J. Lu and P. J. Steinhardt, Response to Comment on \"Decagonal and quasi-crystalline tilings in medieval Islamic architecture\", Science 318 (30 Nov 2007), 1383.
+35\) P. J. Lu and P. J. Steinhardt, Response to Comment on "Decagonal and quasi-crystalline tilings in medieval Islamic architecture", Science 318 (30 Nov 2007), 1383.

 36).
 F. Lunnon and P. Pleasants, Quasicrystallographic tilings, J. Math.